luigisaetta/mcp-oci-integration/how_to_start_mcp.md

 from config import (
     TRANSPORT,
-    # needed only if transport is stremable-http
+    # needed only if transport is streamable-http
     HOST,
     PORT,
 )